ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 - High availability, Kubernetes delivers high availability is by treating each instance of software as a disposable entity in which called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 - Load Balancing traffic, Ingress controller, can handle load balancing traffic between worker nodes simultaneously.
-- Performance and Scalability
+- Performance and Scalability.
-- Security
+- Security.

 **What to migrate**